-The Dynamiter is an up front character study about an impoverished high school freshman named Robbie Hendrick, played by William Ruffin, who struggles to provide for his younger brother in the absence of any real adult support.
-The movie docilely unfolds through the heat and humidity of a Mississippi summer and pits Robbie against a poverty driven habit of petty theft, the demands of his high school Principle, his alienated classmates, the return of his denial ridden and manipulative older brother and the gravity of their recently absent single mom.
+The Dynamiter is an up front character study about an impoverished high school freshman named Robbie Hendrick who struggles to provide for his younger brother in the absence of any real adult support.
+The movie docilely unfolds through the heat and humidity of a Mississippi summer and pits Robbie against a poverty driven habit of petty theft, the demands of his high school Principle, his alienated classmates, the return of his denial ridden and manipulative older brother and the void left by his recently absent single mom.

 Gently paced and skillfully filmed, The Dynamiter feels at home in its small town setting.
-And although the plot fails at times to fully setup the main conflicts faced by this broken family, we are easily carried along by its captivating lead.
-Ruffin's sincere portrayal of a teen forced into the responsibilities of adulthood is skillfully played off of a solid ensemble of other new talent.
+And although the plot fails at times to fully setup the main conflicts faced by this broken family, we are easily carried along by its captivating lead William Ruffin.
+Ruffin's sincere portrayal of Robbie, a teen forced into the responsibilities of adulthood, is skillfully played off of a solid ensemble of other new talent.

-Clearly the character of Bobbie was carefully written to exclude miscreant stereotypes and in doing so we are allowed an almost documentary like look in to the the lives of the cast.
+The character of Bobbie was carefully written to exclude delinquent stereotypes and in doing so we are allowed an almost documentary like look in to the the lives of the cast.
 Ruffin's nuanced delivery of this honestly written character, combined with his rugged good looks, should convince anyone that they are witnessing the potential birth of a rising star.

 The Dynamiter is not a perfect film, but it is an exceptional example of how a very good film can be made on a very limited independent budget.
 By combine great acting with an frank and executable story line The Dynamiter delivers a very solid punch.
 Take the time to see this film, I think you'll be impressed.